bartboogmans/x4_black_trader_finder/README.md

 # x4_black_trader_finder
-Finds black trader station IDs in Egosoft x4 foundations tested on version 6.0, but might work fine on others
+Finds station IDs which have a black trader in Egosoft x4 foundations

-## Requirements:
+Requirements:
-- Find your savegame file in /documents/egosoft/yadayada
 - You must know how to run attached python script or be competent enough to google it.

 Think twice before you use this, as this cheat will affect your game experience.

-## Approach
-- Loops through the save file remembering the last definition of a station it came across.
-- If following a non empty 'shady-guy' (black trader) definition is found, append the last station to a list.
-- Print all the found station ID's with a shady trader (e.g. 'GAA-423') in the terminal from which the script is called, sorted by faction, so you can look them up from your in-game map search bar
+I was not so quickly able to figure out names of sectors that these stations were in, although that would have been nice as well. tested on version 6.0, but might work fine on others

 ## Use
-- Put your savefile in the same folder as this python script & unzip (it is compressed by default).
+- Put your savefile in the same folder as this python script.
+Find it in documents/Egosoft/yadayada.
+- Unzip (it is saves compressed by default).
 Support Winrar.
-- Make sure the savefile is named 'data'
+- Make sure the unzipped savefile is named 'data'
 - Run the python script

 Example in ubuntu terminal: